NorthShore’s online source for timely health and wellness news, inspiring patient stories and tips to lead a healthy life.

-Lan Chen, MD, Orthopaedic Surgery at NorthShore, discusses foot and ankle injuries common in the sporty set:
+The NorthShore Orthopaedic Surgery Team discusses foot and ankle injuries common in the sporty set:

 Plantar fasciitis.
 A common cause of heel pain, plantar fasciitis occurs when the plantar fascia, a band of tissue that connects the heel bone to the toes, becomes swollen or irritated.
 The pain is most severe after long periods of rest—first thing in the morning or when climbing stairs—and it typically subsides the more active you are throughout the day.
 In older individuals, plantar fasciitis is caused by the natural wear and tear of aging.
 Plantar fasciitis is also a common injury in young athletes and those who spend long periods of time on their feet.
 Treatment: There is no cure-all for plantar fasciitis.
 Giving your feet a break, cutting back on exercise or simply changing your shoes could relieve some or all of the pain.
 Stretching of the ankle and plantar fascia are also very important.
 If you think you might be suffering from plantar fasciitis, discuss your treatment options with your physician.